Fondo de planta borrosa de tratamiento de cáncer de mecc

 Tamoxifen and raloxifene belong to the family of drugs called selective estrogen receptor modulators (SERMs).
 SERMs act like estrogen on some tissues in the body, but block the effect of estrogen on other tissues.

-Treatment with tamoxifen lowers the risk of estrogen receptor-positive (ER-positive) breast cancer and ductal carcinoma in situ in premenopausal and postmenopausal women at high risk.
+Treatment with tamoxifen lowers the risk of estrogen receptor-positive (ER-positive) breast cancer and DCIS in premenopausal and postmenopausal women at high risk.
 Tamoxifen is also used to treat metastatic breast cancer and to prevent cancer from recurring after surgery to remove breast tumors.
 Treatment with raloxifene also lowers the risk of breast cancer in postmenopausal women.
 With either drug, the reduced risk lasts for several years or longer after treatment is stopped.
 Lower rates of broken bones have been noted in patients taking raloxifene.

 Taking raloxifene increases the risk of blood clots in the lungs and legs but does not appear to increase the risk of endometrial cancer.
 In postmenopausal women with osteoporosis (decreased bone density), raloxifene lowers the risk of breast cancer for women who have a high or low risk of breast cancer.
 It is not known if raloxifene would have the same effect in women who do not have osteoporosis.
 Talk with your doctor about the risks and benefits of taking this drug.